alphagov/notifications-template-preview/README.md

 During development it may be preferable to run locally.

-If you haven't created the virtualenv follow these steps -
+If you haven't installed the app yet follow these steps -

 ```shell
 # binary dependencies